HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.location_functions.md

 For Android Channel apps, the following permissions are required.

 - ACCESS_FINE_LOCATION
 - ACCESS_COARSE_LOCATION

-In Project settings -> Native -> Android Mobile/Tablet, make these two changes.
+In Project settings -> Native -> Android Mobile/Tablet, make these two changes:

 - Check "Use Google Play Location Services".
 - Add the permission tag under manifest tag <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION" />

-For more details on these permissions, see https://developer.android.com/training/location/permissions.
+For more details on these permissions, see [https://developer.android.com/training/location/permissions](https://developer.android.com/training/location/permissions).

 If the end-user taps the **Allow** option, the attempt is successful, the successCallback is invoked (i.e. the handleEvent operation must be called on the callback object) with a new Position object, reflecting the current location of the device.
 If the attempt fails, the errorCallback is invoked with a new PositionError object, reflecting the reason for the failure.
 This is applicable only for Android and iOS platforms.